Growing Rudbeckia: How to Plant, Grow, and Care For Black-Eyed Susans

 Almost all of these diseases will result due to long periods of time in which water sits on the leaf.
 The best way to reduce the incidence of these diseases is by increasing airflow and circulation throughout your garden.
 This can be done by increasing spacing between plants, removing dead plant debris, and keeping your garden free of weeds.

 Powdery mildew produces a white growth on the leaves and stems and typically appears later in the season.
 Downy mildew produces a white growth on the underside of leaves as well as yellowing and the overall decline of the plant.
+Powdery Mildew affects all aspects of plant health, including its ability to bloom.

 Bacterial and fungal leaf spots will vary in the appearance of the spots, but essentially the spots will eventually cause death and dropping of the leaves.